-4.5.8 Justification for decisions
+4.5.10 Justification for decisions

-All audit findings, being LOC assessments (see 4.6 Generating Audit Grade and Frequency of Audit), must be supported by information which justifies the decision including some of or all:
+All audit findings, being LOC assessments (see 4.6 Generating Audit Grade and Frequency of Audit), must be supported by information which justifies the decision, including some of or all:

-- Targets reasons for the assessment (based on GMP);
+- 'Reasons for the assessment' (based on GMP);

-- Targets objective evidence; and
+- Objective evidence; and

-- Targets reasons against the Assessment.
+- 'Reasons against the assessment'.

-Justification for decisions (both for and against) could include reference to GMPs, including those which can and cannot be modelled
+Justification for decisions (both for and against) could include reference to GMPs, including those which can and cannot be supported by quantitative means.

-4.5.9 Continuous Improvement
+4.5.11 Continuous Improvement